 Please Note: During our catalog update, your PIN may have been reset.
 If the PIN you were using is not working, try using the last 4 digits of your telephone number.
 Once you have logged in successfully, you can go to your Account and reset your PIN.
 See the new Account Tutorial for more information.
 If you are still having trouble, you can call or visit any Branch Library for assistance.

 When PINs are needed

-For added security and the privacy of your account, you need a PIN to access your library account online and to use the Library's automated phone service.
+For added security and the privacy of your account, you need a PIN to access your library account online.
 A PIN is also needed when you login from home to one of the commercial databases that the Library provides.
 Our contracts with the database vendors specify that only Santa Cruz cardholders can access the databases from home.
 The computer program that is used to verify our cardholders is the same that lets you into your account and so requires a PIN.